istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel7/README.md

 - The web application displays the Session ID, Session `counter` and `timestamp` (these are variables stored in the session that are replicated) and the container name that the web page and session is being hosted from.

 - Now, select the **Increment Counter** link.
 The session variable will increase.
+Note that the session variable increases simultaneously on both App UIs.

 <img src="images/session-replication-increment.png" width="800">